Gopal-Sharma28/Gopal-Sharma28/README.md

 ## 👨‍💻 About Me

-Motivated and detail-oriented Computer Science Engineering graduate with a strong foundation in **software development, algorithms, and data structures**.
+I enjoy building efficient and scalable software solutions while continuously strengthening my fundamentals in **algorithms and system design.**.

 Proficient in **C, C++, Python, and Java**, with a passion for solving real-world problems and building efficient solutions.